slycke/homebridge-warmup-wifi-thermostats/README.md

 # Changelog

+## version 0.1.0
+* fix init of accessories
+* fix linting and Github actions
+* cleanup logging, also in debug

 ## version 0.0.2
 * cleanup logging and improve debug logging.
 * fix a bug in HomeKit accessory initialization.